pagrawal4/CSE160/ASG0/README.md

 None

 ## Credits
-The code samples provided in the textbook <i> WebGL Programming Guide: Interactive 3D Graphics Programming with WebGL (OpenGL)</i> by Kouichi Matsuda and Rodger Lea were used as a starting point for doing this assignment.
+The code samples provided in the textbook <i> WebGL Programming Guide: Interactive 3D Graphics Programming with WebGL</i> (https://sites.google.com/site/webglbook) by Kouichi Matsuda and Rodger Lea were used as a starting point for doing this assignment.
 The asssignment YouTube videos as well as answers from the professor and TAs were very helpful in doing this assignment.